BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 The outsider is convinced of his or her reality, and the contradictory nature of these theories is not contradictory for him or her.
 Instead, (obvious) contradictions are necessary to make the theory hyperreal.
 The suspicion of the theorists is not unreasonable, but their conclusion is fatal---they demand a simple metanarrative and cannot see that this can only be another far more harmful simulation.
-We should also not forget that conspiracy theorists often risk a significant amount of social capital, leading to alienation from their relatives and friends.
-Being a conspiracy theorist is generally not an enjoyable experience

 Several factors contribute to the prevalence of conspiracy theories, including information overload, the perception of a reality that is becoming 'less real', the sensation of living in a quasi-simulated reality, natural disasters, ongoing conflicts, and the rapid pace of our society.
 Our modern world is so complex that it is virtually impossible for any single individual to comprehensively make sense of all that occurs.